heiswayi/heiswayi.nrird.com/_posts/2016-04-20-creating-my-own-substitution-cipher-application.md

 So simple huh?!

-### Here's why this cipher is not practical for the real world use
+### Here's why this cipher is not practically suitable for the real world use

 Substitution cipher is weak, easily broken and the cryptanalyst can deduce the probable meaning of the most common symbols by analyzing the frequency distribution of the ciphertext.

 ### Source code and download

 If you like to see the full source code of this application, you can download it from my [GitHub](https://github.com/heiswayi/HeiswayiNrirdCipherProgram) repository.
-If you want to try the compiled version, you can download the binary [here](https://www.dropbox.com/s/p9lc58cgw059mka/HeiswayiNrirdCipherProgramV1.zip?dl=0).
+If you want to try to play with the compiled version, you can download the binary [here](https://www.dropbox.com/s/p9lc58cgw059mka/HeiswayiNrirdCipherProgramV1.zip?dl=0) or you can compile it by yourself from the source code provided.

 Prerequisite: [.NET Framework 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42642)